Table of Contents

 During traffic congestion, motorcyclists in California can drive legally between lanes to escape the traffic.
 However, in doing so, they put themselves at risk if they’re not careful, as other vehicles may want to change lanes.
 Also, there are conditions that the rider must fulfill before they embark on lane splitting.

-Unlike drivers in a motorcar, motorcyclists are more prone to accidents from poorly maintained roads, and California is notoriously known for its streets’ state of despair.
+Unlike drivers in a motorcar, motorcyclists are more prone to accidents on poorly maintained roads, and California is notoriously known for its streets’ state of despair.
 35% of the roads in California have gone through severe wear and tear over the last 50 years, and the state budget is not enough to cover the repair costs of these roads.

 Bumps, cracks, uneven roads, and other obstacles pose a huge threat to motorcyclists as they can cause the motorcycle to swerve, flip, turn, or crash.
 The earlier mentioned incident involving Lisa Marie Hermann sums up perfectly what can happen on the roads of California if you’re riding a motorcycle.